 Salad Dressing in a Bowl:

-Again, add all of your ingredients to the bowl except for the olive oil.
+Again, add all of your ingredients to the mixing bowl except for the olive oil.
 Whisk until well combined.
 Then add your olive oil in a thin stream while you continue to whisk it until everything is incorporated.

 Salad Dressing in a Jar: